-Motivational Videos to Share With Your Teen
+Inspirational Videos to Share With Your Teen

 The teen years are filled with immense growth–physically, intellectually, and emotionally.
-This is also a time full of confusion, for you and your kids.
+This is also a time full of confusion for you and your kids.
 However, with some encouragement and motivation, you can help your tween or teen better deal with all that life throws their way.
-Here are some motivational videos that you can watch together on some tough teen issues.
+Here are some short motivational videos that you can watch together on some tough teen issues.

-Motivational Videos That Address Bullying
+Inspirational Videos That Address Bullying

 Bullying is a big problem with teens.
 Thousands of kids wake up each day afraid to go to school.
 Unfortunately, bullies pick on kids for many reasons, ranging from how they look to their social status and so much more.
 It is important to talk with your child about any issues that they may be having, whether it is at school or online.